bluesky66-dev/kibana/packages/kbn-utility-types/README.md

 # `@kbn/utility-types`

-TypeScript utility types for usage in Kibana.
+TypeScript utility types for usage in HyperSec Kibana.

 - This package re-exports a subset of the items in [`utility-types`](https://github.com/piotrwitek/utility-types)
 - You can also add more utility types here.